fossabot/messenger-webhooks/apps/docs/content/docs/github.md

 ## License

-The `@pyyupsk/messenger-webhooks` library is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The [`@pyyupsk/messenger-webhooks`](https://www.npmjs.com/package/@pyyupsk/messenger-webhooks) library is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 See the `LICENSE` file in the repository for more details.

 ## Contact

-For questions or support, you can reach out to the maintainers via the repository or by email at [pyyupsk@proton.me].
+For questions or support, you can reach out to the maintainers via the repository or by email at [pyyupsk@proton.me](mailto:pyyupsk@proton.me).

 ---

-Thank you for using `@pyyupsk/messenger-webhooks`!
+Thank you for using [`@pyyupsk/messenger-webhooks`](https://www.npmjs.com/package/@pyyupsk/messenger-webhooks)!
 We appreciate your support and contributions.